Questions the Agency gets asked, with answers.

-The first re-entry on Tuesday 21 May 2019 was led by Agency Chief Operating Officer and Site Senior Executive Dinghy Pattinson, with Mine Deputy Kirk Neilson and geotechnical engineer Chris Lee.
+The first re-entry on Tuesday 21 May 2019 was led by Agency Chief Operating Officer / Site Senior Executive Dinghy Pattinson, with Mine Deputy Kirk Neilson and geotechnical engineer Chris (Rick) Lee.
 All people involved in recovering the drift are trained in working underground.

-Are you planning for the next phase to re-enter the mine proper past the roof fall?
+Are you planning to re-enter the mine proper past the roof fall?

 Our remit is for a safe, manned re-entry of the drift access tunnel, to investigate the area to try and discover what happened, and to recover any remains found.
 Our role is also to rehabilitate the area.
 The Government decided (Cabinet decision published 17 March 2020) there will be no work beyond the roof fall into the mine workings proper.

 How much will the re-entry and recovery cost?

 The current best estimate for the project using the preferred approach is $51 million.
 There are still some ‘unknowns’ that may affect the final actual cost of the project.

 Are Police going underground – how will the forensics be carried out?